 Avoid this by waiting to pack your unit until you’re ready.
 This storage hack helps you better plan where each box and item of furniture needs to go, and will likely prevent you from having to get an extra unit.

 2. Keep the Books You Know You’re Going to Read

 Don’t get rid of anything you know you’re going to miss, but if you’re just holding on to a book because you think you should read it, let it go.
 How many times have you gone to the library or bookstore instead of picking up what was already on your bookshelf?
 Do yourself a favor and donate those books.
 You won’t miss them, and you’ll be giving them away to people who likely would love to own them.

 3. Keep Only the Clothes You Weothes that most people live comprise only about a week’s worth of a wardrobe—and that’s it.
 They have drawers stuffed with items that rarely see the light of day.
 Keep only the clothes you wear regularly, and free up all that drawer—and storage—space by donating the rest.

 4. Purge Anything That Doesn’t Make You Happy

-Tables, nightstands, bookshelves… If you have a screwdriver and five minutes, dismantle it.
+Tables, nightstands, bookshelves… If you have a screwdriver and five minutes, one of our storage hacks is to dismantle it.
 Set aside a small box and designate it as your hardware box.
-Put every piece of hardware in clearly marked Ziploc bags and start packing them in as you make your way through your stuff.
+Put every piece of hardware is ked in Ziploc bags and start packing them in as you make your way through your stuff.
 If you can, keep the box with you between moves so you know exactly where it is when it’s time to start putting everything back together.

 6. Let Professionals Do the Heavy Lifting